katesalazar/TheHolyRogerCoin/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to TheHolyRoger Core.

-General theholyroger questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).
+General theholyroger questions and/or support requests and are best directed to the [ROGER Discord](https://discord.gg/Eqntw95).

-For reporting security issues, please contact the TheHolyRoger developers on the #theholyroger-dev Freenode IRC channel or alternatively you can email us at contact@theholyroger.com.
+For reporting security issues, please contact the TheHolyRoger developers on the #theholyroger-dev Libera IRC channel.

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue! -->